pacak/bpaf/README.md

 > Program takes an `-o` attribute with possible values of `'stdout'` and `'file'`, when it’s `'file'` program also requires `-f` attribute with the filename
 >
 >
-This set of restrictions allows to extract information about the structure of the computations to generate help and overall results in less confusing enduser experience
+This set of restrictions allows `bpaf` to extract information about the structure of the computations to generate help, dynamic completion and overall results in less confusing enduser experience

-`bpaf` performs no parameter names validation, in fact having multiple parameters with the same name is fine and you can combine them as alternatives and performs no fallback other than [`fallback`][__link4].
+`bpaf` performs no parameter names validation, in fact having multiple parameters with the same name is fine and you can combine them as alternatives and performs no fallback other than [`fallback`][__link5].
 You need to pay attention to the order of the alternatives inside the macro: parser that consumes the left most available argument on a command line wins, if this is the same - left most parser wins.
-So to parse a parameter `--test` that can be both [`switch`][__link5] and [`argument`][__link6] you should put the argument one first.
+So to parse a parameter `--test` that can be both [`switch`][__link6] and [`argument`][__link7] you should put the argument one first.

-`bpaf` doesn’t support short flag names followed by immediate values: while this `-fbar` could mean `-f` followed by a parameter `"bar"` - this isn’t supported. `bpaf` supports only `-f val` and `-f=val` forms for short flags, and only `-f=-val` if value starts with `-`.

-You must place [`positional`][__link7] and [`positional_os`][__link8] items at the end of a structure in derive API or consume them as last arguments in derive API.
+You must place [`positional`][__link8] items at the end of a structure in derive API or consume them as last arguments in derive API.

 ## Dynamic shell completion